Iowa Keeps Getting Messier: 5 Takeaways From The Caucuses' Near-Tie

 Biden needs a stronger finish in New Hampshire to retain his strong support among black voters in South Carolina, which holds its contest Feb.
 29. He can't afford to see his support with African Americans eroded and hope to be a strong nominee going into the convention.
 South Carolina is a must-win state for Biden, and he has to win it big.

-4. Turnout was underwhelming – a bad sign for Democrats
+4. Turnout was underwhelming — a bad sign for Democrats.

 Campaigns were expecting high turnout in Iowa, but it didn't happen — and that has to be worrying for Democrats.